Saône: Navigation

 The Saône is navigable from its confluence with the Coney at Corre in the north of the département Haute-Saône all the way to its confluence with the Rhône (itself a navigable river) at La Mulatière, in Lyon.
 The navigable stretch is 367 km long, of which 206 km has been redeveloped to European high-capacity dimensions from Saint-Symphorien-sur-Saône to Lyon.
 It has 5 locks.
 The 161 km long part upstream from Saint-Symphorien-sur-Saône to Corre, also named Petite Saône, is navigable for Freycinet gauge ships and has 19 locks.

 The Saône is linked with the Loire by the Canal du Centre, with the Yonne by the Canal de Bourgogne, with the Marne by the Canal entre Champagne et Bourgogne (previously the Canal de la Marne à la Saône), with the Meuse by the Canal de l'Est, whose southern branch has been renamed the Canal des Vosges, and with the Rhine by the Canal du Rhône au Rhin.
 All the canals are Freycinet gauge.

-Also navigable are the small Canal de Pont-de-Vaux (3 km), the Seille, navigable in a 40 km stretch up to Louhans, and the lower part of the Doubs.
+Also navigable are the small Canal de Pont-de-Vaux (3 km), the Seille, navigable in a 40 km stretch up to Louhans, as well as the lower part of the Doubs.
 None of these three connect the Saône to any other waterway.

 Hydrology

 The lesser Saône (Petite Saône)

 The lesser Saône has a tendency to flood (sometimes influenced by snow), with a very strong oceanic effect.
 The soils are not susceptible to much infiltration, so that they saturate quickly which contributes to surface runoff.
 The flow rate grows very quickly, and after receiving the waters of the Lanterne, the Saône already becomes a powerful river.

 The mean annual flow rate, or discharge, of the Saône has been measured over 50 years (as of 2013) at the Ray-sur-Saône hydrological station, situated about 30 km after the Lanterne confluence between Port-sur-Saône and Gray.
 The figure is 59.7 m3/s for a watershed area of 3740 km2 (the upper basin of the lesser Saône), and has an annual maximum of 64.5 m3/s and a minimum of 54.8 m3/s.

 The river exhibits seasonal variations in flow rate, with winter floods from 84 to 108 m3/s from December to March inclusive, and summer reductions in July/August/September falling to a monthly average of 16.9 m3/s in August.

 The runoff curve number in the upper basin of the lesser Saône is 505 mm annually, cf. 687 mm for the Lanterne, an elevated figure resulting from the very high rainfall in the Vosgian part of its watershed.
 The specific flow rate rises to 16.0 litres per second per square kilometre of watershed.

 The maximum instantaneous recorded flow rate was 930 m3/s on December 19, 1982.